 Immediately After Procedure TOP

-You will likely need to lie still and flat on your back for a period of time.
+You may need to lie still and flat on your back for a little while.
 A pressure dressing may be placed over the puncture area.
-It is important to follow the nurses' directions.

 How Long Will It Take?
 TOP

 How Much Will It Hurt?
 TOP

 You may feel some discomfort when the balloon is inflated.
 It is usually minor.

 Average Hospital Stay TOP